 16. A little massage goes a long way

-We talked about how an oxytocin massage can do wonders for your let-down reflex in a previous article.
+In a previous article, we talked about how an oxytocin massage can do wonders for your let-down reflex.
 But if you don’t have anybody to do the said massage, you can go for a simple breast massage which you can do by yourself.
 This helps to drain your breast more effectively, which tells your body to make more milk!
 Plus, massage can also help soften your breasts when they’re engorged.

 17. Look after yourself too, mama

-Have one less worry in your breastfeeding journey with Mama’s Choice Intensive Nipple Cream, which helps keep your nipples moisturized, soothes any soreness, and relieves any pain.
+Have one less worry in your breastfeeding journey with Mama’s Choice Breastfeeding Basic Kit!
+This specially curated bundle comes with the Mama’s Choice Intensive Nipple Cream that moisturises your nipples, soothes any soreness, and relieves any pain.
+We’ve also included the Mama’s Choice Almond Powder Breast Milk Booster to increase your milk supply.
 Get yours now by clicking the image below!

 Hanna of Mama's Choice